 Can't see the subject you're looking for or want your own version?

-These tutorials have been produced in close collaboration with academic departments: we provide the generic content; departments provide the specific examples of how to avoid plagiarism.
-If you can't see the subject you are looking for, and want to suggest one, click here to get in touch.
-We will then approach your department to discuss the creation of a tutorial for a particular discipline.
-(Please note: the repsonsibility for producing discipline-specific tutorials rests with the academic department concerned).
-In the meantime, you may find it helpful to choose a tutorial from a related, or similar, discipline to yours which also uses the same referencing system.
+The above resources have been produced in close collaboration with academic departments: we provide the generic content; departments provide the specific examples of how to avoid plagiarism.
+If you can't see the subject you are looking for, and want to suggest one, fill in our online request form (university log-in needed).
+We will then forward your (anonymised) request to your departmental plagiarism officer.
+(Please note: the responsibility for producing a version for your specific discipline rests with the academic department concerned).
+In the meantime, you may find it helpful to choose from a related, or similar, discipline to yours which also uses the same referencing system.
 If you are not sure which system your department uses, you should consult your departmental handbook or your personal tutor.

 This work is licensed under a Creative Commons License.